Fundamental Forecast for the US Dollar: Neutral

 We can measure whether a Fed rate hike is being priced-in using Eurodollar contracts by examining the difference in borrowing costs for commercial banks over a specific time horizon in the future.
 Chart 1 below showcases the difference in borrowing costs – the spread – for the front month and January 2023 contracts, in order to gauge where interest rates are headed through the end of this year.

-Since the beginning of August, there has been a tight relationship among the DXY Index, the shape of the US Treasury yield curve, and Fed rate hike odds.
-Despite easing back at the end of last week, Eurodollar spreads are still pricing a full 75-bps rate hike for the next Fed meeting in November.
-Additionally, a 75-bps rate hike in December is discounted by Eurodollar spreads and Fed funds futures.
+The past two months have seen a tight relationship among the DXY Index, the shape of the US Treasury yield curve, and Fed rate hike odds.
+After another strong US labor market report, Eurodollar spreads are still pricing a full 75-bps rate hike for the next Fed meeting in November.
+At present time, a rate hike in December is not yet discounted via Eurodollar spreads (but is via Fed funds futures); this is a discrepancy that could ultimate favor more US Dollar strength.

 US Treasury Yield Curve (1-year to 30-years) (October 2020 to October 2022) (Chart 3)